SovnSkyrim/Aldrnari/README.md

 - Presets
   - Load Preset
     There are two presets available for you to use.
 I personally prefer the Modern one but some prefer EasyEase's, try both and see which you like!
+- Make sure only the Alternate Conversation Camera Patch is ticked in Compatibility.

 #### Summermyst:
 - Enable Fortify Caps: enabled